-‘Shiness: The Lighting Kingdom” Impressions – Is The Indie RPG Worth Your Time?
+‘Shiness: The Lightning Kingdom’ Impressions – Is The Indie RPG Worth Your Time?
 [Opinion]

 Shiness’s art and visual style is one which intrigued me from the get-go.
 I was immediately interested in the game by just the trailers because of the visual style of the game, and while there are moments where the graphics and presentation could be more polished than it was, the game’s visuals never got stale.
 Additionally, playing it on PC, I was able to play at 4K at 60 frames per second pretty flawlessly, which definitely made the game’s experience better with clearer visuals and incredibly responsive gameplay.

 All in all, Shiness: The Lightning Kingdom is an experience I’m glad I played through.
-It’s ambitious – sometimes too ambitious – but on the whole the story works.
+It’s ambitious – sometimes too ambitious – but as a whole, the story works.
 And for only $29.99, it’s a steal, honestly.
 Enigami showed that smaller studios can make great RPG experiences – Shiness: The Lightning Kingdom is a great example of what you can do if you actually care about the end product.
 This was a passion product from Enigami – and it definitely shows.

 [Featured Image by Enigami]